 There is also credit risk in off-balance sheet financial instruments.
-Credit risk is managed by the Enterprise Risk Main Characteristics and Elements of Credit Risk Management;
+Credit risk is managed by the Enterprise Risk Management bank (ERM).

+Main Characteristics and Elements of Credit Risk Management:

 (a) Credit Portfolio Planning

 In line with the bank's planning cycle, credit portfolio plans are developed and approved at the overall bank and individual business unit level.